 - ¾ cup ground golden flaxseed

-- 1 tbsp grated lemon rind A Microplane grater is recommended for this
+- 1 tablespoon grated lemon rind A Microplane grater is recommended for this

 - For the frosting glaze: